 Treatment Options for Cats With a Broken Leg

-However, surgery is the primary course of treatment for cats with broken legs.
-The severity of the fracture or break will determine what type of surgery is needed.
+Surgery is a common course of treatment for cats with broken legs.
+The severity of the fracture or break will determine what type of surgery your cat needs.
 Your cat may need plates, pins, wires, screws, or other surgical implants to hold the broken bone in place.2

 Recovering From a Broken Leg

-After your cat’s surgery, they’ll need to avoid putting weight on their leg.
-This can vary from full crate rest to not letting them run around the house.
+After your cat’s surgery, your vet will recommend activity restrictions.
 You can limit your cat’s opportunities to reinjure themself or delay the healing process by keeping them in a small space with a litter box, food, and water within easy reach.
-Of course, keep a close watch on them as well.
+Also, remove toys or other items that could encourage movement.2

-Cat broken leg surgery costs can be expensive.
-Still, it’s important to provide proper care for your injured pet, so they can recover with as little pain as possible.
-Cat insurance can help you protect your wallet if your cat needs surgery.
+Cat fractured leg costs can add up, especially if your cat needs surgery.
+Still, it’s important to provide proper care for your injured pet so they can recover with as little pain as possible.
+Cat insurance could help you protect your wallet if your cat needs surgery.
 MetLife Pet coverage may include examinations, diagnostic tests, and surgery for your cat.

 You could have coverage like this with a cat insurance policy from MetLife Pet.
-Get a quote today for peace of mind tomorrow.
+Get a quote today.